Altai gas pipeline

-The Altai gas pipeline (also known as Power of Siberia 2) is a proposed natural gas pipeline to export natural gas from Russia's Western Siberia to North-Western China.
+The Power of Siberia 2 (also known as Altai gas pipeline) is a proposed natural gas pipeline to export natural gas from Russia's Western Siberia Altai region to North-Eastern China.

 History

 The memorandum on deliveries of Russian natural gas to China was signed by Gazprom CEO Alexei Miller and CNPC CEO Chen Geng during Russian president Vladimir Putin's visit to China in March 2006.
-The project was put on hold due to disagreements over natural gas price and competition from other gas sources in the Chinese market.
+The project was put on hold in 2009 due to disagreements over natural gas price and competition from other gas sources in the Chinese market.

-In 2013, Gazprom and CNPC agreed to instead pursue a more eastern route, the Power of Siberia gas pipeline.
+In 2013, Gazprom and CNPC agreed instead to pursue a route further east, the Power of Siberia gas pipeline.
 In 2014, the project was resumed during the APEC summit.
 In 2015, the project was "postponed for an indefinite period of time".

 Gazprom and the Mongolian Government discussed details of a feasibility study for the Power of Siberia 2 pipeline project in October 2021.
-In 2022, Mongolia’s Prime Minister Oyun-Erdene Luvsannamsrai announced that the feasibility study has been completed, and that the construction of the pipeline will commence in 2024, and will connect the Siberian gas fields to China via Mongolia.
+In 2022, Mongolia's prime minister Oyun-Erdene Luvsannamsrai announced that the feasibility study had been completed, and that the construction of the pipeline would commence in 2024, and would connect the Siberian gas fields to China via Mongolia.

+On August 19, 2024, the South China Morning Post reported that Mongolia has not included the pipeline in its action programme through 2028.

+After Putin's visit in Beijing in September 2025, Russian media announced a "breakthrough" memorandum on continuation of the project.

 Route

 The 2800 km pipeline would start from the Purpeyskaya compressor station of the existing Urengoy–Surgut–Chelyabinsk pipeline.
 It would carry natural gas from the Nadym and Urengoy fields in Western Siberia.
 The total length of the Russian section would be 2666 km, including 205 km in Yamalo-Nenets autonomous region, 325 km in Khanty–Mansi autonomous region, 879 km in Tomsk Oblast, 244 km in Novosibirsk Oblast, 422 km in Altai Krai, and 591 km in the Altai Republic.
 The terminal point in the Russian territory is the Kanas mountain pass.
 A large part of the pipeline will be built within the technical corridor of existing pipelines, such as the Urengoy—Surgut—Chelyabinsk, Northern Tyumen–Surgut—Omsk, Nizhnevartovsk gas refinery – Parabel, Parabel—Kuzbass, Novosibirsk—Kuzbass, Novosibirsk—Barnaul, and Barnaul—Biysk pipelines.
 In China, the pipeline would be terminated in the Xinjiang region, where it will be linked to the West–East Gas Pipeline.

 Alternatively, an eastern route through Mongolia is being studied.
+The trans-Mongolian gas pipeline proposal could generate $1 billion in transit fees per year for Mongolia.